What is a Florida LLC?

 - Pay the Filing Fee: The Division of Corporations charges $125 to form an LLC.
 This includes a $100 filing fee and a $25 fee to appoint a registered agent.

 - Wait for Processing: Processing times differ depending on how the document is filed.
-Online filings usually take only two days.
+Online filings usually take less than a week.
 A mailed or hand-delivered submission can take as long eleven business days to fully process.

 Can I Fax My Filing to the Division of Corporations?